ergoplatform/ergodocs/docs/ef/ef-scope.md

 - They may be older than Ergo and were listed during the last bear market.
 - Even though they are a unique Layer-1, they may only have a wrapped asset (i.e., on BSC) listed.

-For updates on our exchange listing efforts, you can follow our [Weekly AMAs](https://www.youtube.com/@ErgoPlatform/streams).

 The Ergo Foundation is committed to expanding Ergo's presence on exchanges.
 However, certain factors such as low volume or market cap can affect our eligibility for listing on some platforms.
 This is not due to a lack of effort or resources, but rather the nature of the crypto market and the specific requirements of different exchanges.

 We are also exploring the possibility of listing as wrapped tokens on exchanges, which could reduce barriers for high-quality tier 2/3 exchanges and help build up our access and volume.
 We are actively pursuing discussions with a global on-ramp to increase access for US users.